Waiting Tables, Building Worlds

 It’s 2010.
 I’m in the East Village, New York City.
 It’s 7:30AM and I’m working the opening shifts for Saturday and Sunday brunch.
 This was the last time I worked in the food service industry.
 The job was fast-paced and high-volume, with outdoor customers catching the occasional sidewalk show of lewdness, public defecation, and neighborhood personalities with names like “Hot Dog.”

 But I was good at the job.
 And, in many ways, I liked it.
-People go to restaurants to get away from the stress of cooking a meal, to enjoy an evening with friends and loved ones, or just to eat a meal without the effort or mess — I get to help make that a pleasant experience.
-And the job’s flexibility has always allowed me to pursue creative work alongside it.
-Now, with the federal exemption for taxes on tips, it seemed like the best first choice if my goal was to publish my novel.
+People go to restaurants to get away from the stress of cooking a meal, to enjoy an evening with friends and loved ones, or just to eat without the effort or mess — I get to help make that a pleasant experience.

 Disillusioned with Capitalism